ricab/scope_guard/README.md

 Setup consists merely of making the [header file](scope_guard.hpp) available to the compiler.
 That can be achieved by any of the following options:

-1. placing it directly in the client project
+1. placing it directly in the client project's include path
 2. placing it in a central include path that is known to the compiler
 3. placing it in an arbitrary path and configuring the compiler to include that path